 - These swap and government bond RICs are general RICs describing the specific instruments and their available tenor points within Refinitiv's data universe.
-To access specific tenor points, use is made of tenor specific RICs according to the following conventions: - o for SWP RICs: remove the "IRS="-part of the RIC and append the code for the tenor of interest using convention "XX=", where XX can be "1M", "3M",..., "1Y",...,"50Y" according to the available tenors from the general RIC.
+To access specific tenor points, use is made of tenor specific RICs according to the following conventions: - o for SWP plain vanilla IRS RICs: remove the "IRS="-part of the RIC and append the code for the tenor of interest using convention "XX=", where XX can be "1M", "3M",..., "1Y",...,"50Y" according to the available tenors from the general RIC.
 For example: "EURAB6E10Y=" is the RIC for the 10 year EUR par swap rate of interest.
-Note: for the Mexican peso the relevant XX-parts are "13M", "26M", "39M", "52M", "65M", "91M", "130M", "195M" and "260M". - For GVT RICs: the general RIC to access a specific tenor point is "CCGOVXXZ=R", where CC is in general the two letter ISO3166-code and XX is analogue to the SWP tenor coding convention.
+Note: for the Mexican peso the relevant XX-parts are "13M", "26M", "39M", "52M", "65M", "91M", "130M", "195M" and "260M"; - for SWP OIS RICs: the general RIC for the tenor of interest is denoted by "CCCXXOIS=", where CCC is in general the three letter ISO4217code and XX is analogue to the SWP IRS tenor coding convention.
+For example: "JPY10YOIS=" is the Japanese Yen 10 Year TONAR Overnight Index Swap; - o for GVT RICs: the general RIC to access a specific tenor point is "CCGOVXXZ=R", where CC is in general the two letter ISO3166-code and XX is analogue to the SWP tenor coding convention.
 Example: "USGOV5YZ=R" is the RIC for the 5 year USD zero government bond yield of interest.
-Exception: for Chile the CC-part used is actually "CLP". - A list of all instrument and tenor specific RICs used in the full process to calculate all (sub)results of interest (i.e. basic risk free rates, LTAS, CRA etc.) is available in a separate Excel file named "RFR_InputData_Refinitiv.xlsx" on EIOPA's website. - Refinitiv's identifiers.
+Exception: for Chile the CC-part used is actually "CLP". - Refinitiv's identifiers.
 Fields "Universal Close Price" (GVT and Nykredit indices) and "Mid Price" (SWP) for Datascope Select RICs. - Where the field "Universal Close Price" returns discount factors (GVT), the data is converted to the underlying annually compounded spot rates before application, where relevant, of the credit risk adjustment. - Although the EUR zero government bond yields are available from Refinitiv (RIC: 0#EUGOVZBMK=ECB), it should be noted that the underlying data are not always perfectly aligned with the ECB Euro-Area-All-Bonds source data available from the ECB statistical data warehouse (SDW).
 Therefore, the EUR zero government bond yields are being downloaded directly from the ECB SDW.